SQream/sqream_docs/installation_guides/running_sqream_in_a_docker_container.rst

 7. When the upgrade is complete, load the SQream console and restart your services.

-   For assistance, contact SQream Support.
+   For assistance, contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.